Filippo Zappi: Biography

 From left to right: Adalberto Mariano, Umberto Nobile, Giuseppe Romagna, Filippo Zappi.

 After the expedition Zappi moved on to a diplomatic career becoming the Italian consul in China in 1929, being put in charge of the Italian concession of Tianjin.
 After that, he worked for the Italian embassy in the Federal State of Austria, and later on in the one in Portugal.
 After that he was also appointed in Saudi Arabia before being sent to his final diplomatic destination, Finland, in 1944.

 In the aftermath of World War II Filippo Zappi remained a diplomat and on 12 September 1953 became the Extraordinary and Plenipotentiary Minister at the Italian Embassy in Helsinki.

 Filippo Zappi died suddenly on 3 July 1961 during his stay in a diplomatic delegation held in Udine.
 He was buried with state honours in the Zappi family grave located in Mercato Saraceno, his hometown.

 Filippo Zappi is one of the main characters of the 1969 movie "The Red Tent", directed by Georgian film director Michail Konstantinovič Kalatozov.
 The actor Luigi Vannucchi plays the role of Zappi.

 Filippo Zappi, after his expedition to the North Pole on the Italia airship, married Laure-Jeanne LeCoultre on 4 March 1929 in Lausanne, Switzerland.
-She was the daughter of the famous manufacturerJaeger-LeCoultre.
+She was the daughter of the famous manufacturer Jaeger-LeCoultre.
 Some of the crew from the Arctic expedition were also witnesses to his marriage, including Adalberto Mariano and Umberto Maddalena.
 Once he was nominated as consul in Hankou, he moved there with his wife.
 In October 1930, Laure-Jeanne LaCoultre gave birth to her daughter Laurette Zappi.
 However, due to post-partum complications, she died three days later.
 Laure-Jeanne LeCoultre was buried in Hankou; three years later, her remains were transferred to Switzerland; after that, Zappi was moved from his post and relocated to Harbin in 1931, during the puppet regime of Manchukuo, where he remained in up until 1933.